dapr/docs/daprdocs/content/en/developing-applications/building-blocks/cryptography/howto-cryptography.md

 });
 ```

 The APIs can also be used with streams, to encrypt data more efficiently when it comes from a stream.
-In the example below, we are encrypting a file, writing to another file, using streams:
+The example below encrypts a file, writing to another file, using streams:

 ```js
 // `encrypt` can be used as a Duplex stream